FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Model_and_Physical_file_concepts.md

 **PeSIT D CFT profile, PeSIT E**

-A Generic IDF scenario is possible between two Transfer CFT{{< TransferCFT/componentshortname  >}}s using either the PeSIT D profile, or PeSIT E.
+A Generic IDF scenario is possible between two {{< TransferCFT/axwayvariablesComponentShortName  >}}s using either the PeSIT D profile, or PeSIT E.

 This mechanism is used to receive ONE physical file identified at the